XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 }
 ```

 For our iOS project we need to do somethign similar.
 We also need to create a platform specific implementation.
-First we will also add a NuGet pacakge to the iOS project called `Xamarin.FireBase.Analytics`
+First we will also add a NuGet package to the iOS project called `Xamarin.FireBase.Analytics`

-We need to initialize this library and therefore we need to add the follwoing line of code to the AppDelegate `FinishLaunching` method.
+We need to initialize this library and therefore we need to add the follwoing line of code to the AppDelegate `FinishedLaunching` method.

 ``` C#
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)